How do I assure my students of entry into the South Central Regional Fair?

 Registration should be completed by either of the two deadlines, October 1st or November 1st through SDEPSCoR’s portal.

 You should also download the International Science and Engineering Fair (ISEF) Rulebook and then the 13 pages of ISEF forms.
 You may elect to use the ISEF Form Wizard with your students.
 When given the necessary information it will assign the appropriate forms needed for entry.
-The following four pages must be copied and handed out to all students entering your local science fair regardless of the project:

 Our last deadline for submission is November 1st, 2016.
 Once the project has been approved, it is time for your students to begin their science projects.

 Click on Scheduling Local Fairs for more.
 Register your winners for the Regional Fair by March 1st, 2017, and bring them to the South Central Regional Fair no later than 8 a.m. on March 21, 2017.
 A complete list of all Deadlines is available on this site.

 What Purpose is Served by the Forms?

 The ISEF treats all student scientists, from grade 6 on up, as if they were doing research as adults.
 Working scientists can have their labs closed down if they abuse people or animals and the same is true of science fairs.
 To avoid that fate we must insist upon:

 Checklist for Adult Sponsor (1): Any ethical or safety concerns are to be indicated here.
 In doubtful cases, call or e-mail us for help.
 After the student has completed the top lines, the sponsor needs to sign and date the bottom of this form as well as check all applicable boxes.